WebOfTrustInfo/rwot5-boston/draft-documents/lds-ocap/lds-ocap.md

         "signatureValue": "..."}}
 ```

-We can now see in the diagram that Alice has created, and has access
+As this diagram demonstrates, Alice has created, and has access
 to, this attenuated capability.

 ```